Smartling/SmartlingHelp/_articles/files/context/context-capture-javascript-library.md

 ---

-When you upload resource files to Smartling there isn't any visual context for the strings that are extracted. &nbsp;If your strings are for a web site or application you can quickly and easily add HTML context by integrating the javascript Context Capture Library.
-Read more about the value of &nbsp;[visual context](http://help.smartling.com/knowledge-base/sections/context/)if you are not already familiar with it.
+When you upload resource files to Smartling there isn’t any visual context for the strings that are extracted. &nbsp;If your strings are for a web site or application you can quickly and easily add HTML context by integrating the javascript Context Capture Library.
+Not familiar with visual context or don't understand its value?
+Read more about [visual context](http://help.smartling.com/knowledge-base/sections/context/).

 ## What the javascript Context Capture Library does and how it works
 {: .present-before-paste}

 Smartling’s Context Capture Library is a javascript library, which can be embedded in a web page to automatically send HTML snapshots of the current page state to a Smartling Project. &nbsp;

-The library is triggered when a page is rendered in a browser and as the page UI is updated from user interactions (the DOM changes). &nbsp;So you will need to integrate and use it in an environment that is generating page requests and interactions. &nbsp;You can use it on your development, staging or production environment.
-The library has been calibrated to minimize any impact on page performance.
+The library is triggered when a page is rendered in a browser and also as the page UI is updated from user interactions (the DOM changes). &nbsp;You will need to integrate and use it in an environment that is generating page requests and interactions. &nbsp;The library has been calibrated to minimize any impact on page performance.
+You can use it on your development, staging or production environment. &nbsp;NOTE: the unique orgId will be visible to anyone who inspects your page.

 ## How to configure and use the Context Capture javascript library

 The library uses the standard Smartling API.
-You will need a unique <pre>orgId<pre> to upload context for your project.
+You will need a unique **orgId** to upload context for your project.
 This is available from any Smartling Project at Project Settings &gt; API.

 ![](/uploads/versions/smartling---api--besttest-web-app----x----1252-572x---.png)